Monday, September 18, 2023

 The psychological testing process typically involves a series of tests and interviews conducted by a licensed psychologist or mental health professional.
 The tests may include personality tests, aptitude tests, and cognitive tests, among others.
 The purpose of the tests is to evaluate the applicant’s cognitive abilities, emotional stability, and personality traits, and to identify any mental health conditions that may affect their job performance or ability to adjust to a new environment.

-The results of the psychological testing are used by the employer to determine the applicant’s suitability for the job and to identify any support or accommodations they may need to perform their duties.
+The employer uses the results of the psychological testing to assess the applicant’s suitability for the position and to identify any assistance or accommodations they might need to carry out their duties.
 The results are also used to identify any potential risks to the applicant’s mental health and well-being in the overseas work environment.

 5. Infectious disease screening